 Thus far all dynamic schemes make replication decisions using some sort of pair-wise utility-based comparison.
 In other words, the suitability of a node for carrying a packet replica is decided by comparing its utility to a threshold utility value, e.g., the utility of the packet carrier or the maximum utility among packet carriers, etc. The idea is to place replicas to nodes of increasing delivery capability.
-We argue that this type of decision making brings significant constraints to our capacity to limit replication since a pair-wise comparison only provides a narrow view of a node's fitness, i.e., the one relative to the selected threshold.
+We argue that this type of decision making brings significant constraints to our capacity to limit replication since a pair-wise comparison only provides a narrow view of a node's fitness.
 In other words, finding a node with a better utility does not always guarantee a significantly improved delivery capability and therefore replicating the packet may be pointless.
 Instead, we believe that it is possible to obtain a more broad view of a node's fitness by examining how its utility value compares to the utilities of the other nodes in the network.
-To this end, we make use of the observation that mobile opportunistic networks and especially those with human mobility exhibit certain social characteristics and their nodes can be classified into groups with diverse delivery capabilities~\cite{Yoneki-Crowcroft,SimBetTS,MilanoJ}.
-Our intuition is that an analysis of the observed utilities in such a network will bring to light \textit{clusters of utility values that correspond to groups of nodes with different delivery capabilities}, provided that the utility function effectively captures a node's ability to deliver a message.
+To this end, we capitalize on the observation that, in mobile opportunistic networks and especially in those with human mobility, nodes can be classified into groups with diverse delivery capabilities~\cite{Yoneki-Crowcroft,SimBetTS,MilanoJ}.
+Our intuition is that an analysis of the observed utilities in such a network will bring to light \textit{clusters of utility values that correspond to groups of nodes with different delivery capabilities}, provided that the utility function (or utility metric), i.e., the function used for determining the utility value of a node, effectively captures a node's ability to deliver a message.
 By classifying nodes to the identified clusters of utilities, it is possible to obtain a network-level view of each node's capability for delivering a message.
 Then, we can use this knowledge to avoid replication to nodes in the same cluster as they possess similar delivery capabilities.
 Instead, we choose to \textit{replicate a packet to nodes classified in clusters of increasing delivery capability}.